 It’s completely up to you and your Airbnb co-host when it comes to deciding how to divide the responsibilities and profits.
 You’ll also need to agree on how the co-host will be reimbursed for expenses.

-Did you know Airbnb allows you to add up to three co-hosts per listing?
+How to add up to three co-hosts per listing

 To add a co-host: